Grayscale-Labs/lever/.github/pull_request_template.md

 - [ ] This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached
 - [ ] At least one reviewer has been set on the PR
 - [ ] Changes have been reviewed by at least one other engineer
+- [ ] At least one other engineer confirms that all UX vectors have been considered (desktop app, Chrome extension, responsive view)
 - [ ] At least one other engineer has confirmed that the code changed/added will not introduce security vulnerabilities
 - [ ] Issue from task tracker has a link to this pull request